junxit/us-congress-bills-115/derived/amendments.md

 ### 44 U.S.C. § 3501

-> in the heading, by striking “E–Government” and inserting “Annual” ; and
+> in the heading, by striking “E–Government” and inserting “Annual”; and

 | | |
 |---|---|